The workshop day will be on the 18th of April 2023.

 Workshop coordinator: Professor Carlo Aall, leader of the Norwegian research center on sustainable climate change adaptation (Noradapt) and co-author of the above mentioned report

-This workshop will explore and discuss adaptation planning at a local scale, focusing on Icelandic rural areas and municipalities.
+This workshop will explore and discuss adaptation planning at a local scale, focusing on rural areas and municipalities in the Nordics.
 The workshop will focus on key challenges facing municipalities within climate adaptation, explore existing frameworks and tools, and sharpen the focus on areas and industries in need of adaptation planning.
 Results of the workshop will feed into ongoing work of developing good-practice guidelines for Nordic municipalities on adaptation planning, including risk and vulnerability assessments, as well as analysis of adaptive capacity, leading to the set-up of local climate adaptation plans.

 Workshop coordinator: Ragnhildur Friðriksdóttir and Magnús Örn Agnesar Sigurðsson